tursodatabase/libsql/docs/http_api.md

 ```

-On success, `BatchResponse` `error` is undefined, and `results` is populated.
-This is accompanied by a HTTP 200 code.
-On error, `results` is undefined, and `error` is populated.
-This is accompanied by the relevant HTTP error code.

 Each entry in the `results` array of the `BatchResponse` corresponds to a query in the request.
-The `QueryResult` is either an error, or a set of results.
+The `QueryResult` is either an error or a set of results.

 The `Query` can either be a plain query string, such as `SELECT * FROM users` or `INSERT INTO users VALUES ("adhoc")`, or objects for queries with bound parameters.